 In order to do so, you’ll need to make sure that you don’t need a visa for Taiwan (see my guide to Taiwan visa requirements).

 Next, hop on the Airport MRT to Taipei Main Station and begin your explorations!
 I cover the best things to see depending on how many hours you have, things to do at the airport, best places to sleep, and more in my Taipei layover guide.

 What are the must-see attractions in Taipei?

-Some of Taipei’s top sights include Taipei 101 Observatory, Elephant Mountain, National Palace Museum, Chiang Kai-shek Memorial Hall, Maokong Gondola, Beitou Hot Spring, various temples, and the city’s famous night markets.
+Some of Taipei’s top sights include Taipei 101 Observatory (see my Taipei 101 guide and best Taipei 101 viewpoints), Elephant Mountain, National Palace Museum, Chiang Kai-shek Memorial Hall, Maokong Gondola, Beitou Hot Spring, various temples, and the city’s famous night markets.
 I recommend a minimum of two full days for exploring the city.

 Where should I stay in Taipei?

 Ximending is very popular because it is a cool neighborhood with lots of shopping, restaurants, and cheap hotels.
 Taipei Main Station area is also popular for sheer convenience.

 Why does it seem like every hotel is sold out?

 There are two possibilities.
 Either they really are, or you are checking too early.
 Many hotels in Taiwan only release their rooms 2-6 months in advance.

 It is very common for every hotel at popular attractions like Alishan to sell out because the hotels there are limited.
 Make sure to book your Alishan hotel early, especially during weekends, holidays, Lunar New Year, and cherry blossom season (March to April).
 However, several rooms there only release their rooms 2-3 months in advance, and you never know when that will happen, so you just have to keep trying.